-- As an officer of the Bishop and key lay representative in the parish, to both represent the laity and cooperate with the incumbent. - To help parishioners be faithful in their Christian faith both by your example and your encouragement. - To promote unity and peace amongst your parishioners. - To make sure that the church and churchyard are places suitable for worship, and to ensure orderly behaviour during services.
+- As an officer of the bishop and key lay representative in the parish, to both represent the laity and cooperate with the incumbent. - To help parishioners be faithful in their Christian faith both by your example and your encouragement. - To promote unity and peace amongst your parishioners. - To make sure that the church and churchyard are places suitable for worship, and to ensure orderly behaviour during services. - To be responsible for ensuring that church property is looked after.
+You are required to keep an inventory of the plate, ornaments, and other movable goods of the church.